The Dudley Dynasty: Family Bonds Forged in Fire

 With their hopes crushed and Guildford’s execution severing any remaining Dudley claim to the throne, Robert with his brothers John, Henry and Ambrose remained imprisoned in the Tower.
 They had time to do some serious thinking.
 Of the eight Dudley brothers, two were already dead.
 The eldest, Sir Henry Dudley (Robert had two brothers named Henry) had been killed fighting for the same Henry VIII who had decapitated their grandfather.
 Another brother, Thomas, had died young.

 Some romantics speculate that Robert and Princess Elizabeth fell in love while both were held in the Tower.
-Accused of treason and of carrying a child by Thomas Seymour, brother to the dead Lord Protector and husband of former Queen Catherine Parr [👉: Firebrand with a Very Particular Set of Skills], Elizabeth was only imprisoned between March and May 1554.
-It’s improbable that her sister Queen Mary would permit her interaction with the lusty sons of John Dudley.
-Even if they met as children, there is no record until after her 1559 coronation.
+Accused of treason and of carrying a child by Thomas Seymour, brother to the dead Lord Protector and husband of former Queen Catherine Parr [👉: Firebrand with a Very Particular Set of Skills], Elizabeth was imprisoned between March and May 1554.
+It’s improbable that her sister Queen Mary would have permitted her interaction with the lusty sons of John Dudley.
+Although it is possible that they met as children, there is no historical record that they knew each other until after her 1559 coronation.

-We do know this: in September 1553, the Dudley brothers’ wives - Elizabeth Tailboys (Ambrose), Anne Seymour (John), and Amy Robsart (Robert) visited their imprisoned husbands.
-It was a poignant moment, especially because Amy Robsart would die at the bottom of a staircase in 1560, fueling rumors that Robert had planned her murder in order to marry Queen Elizabeth.
+We do know this: in September 1553, the Dudley brothers’ wives, Elizabeth Tailboys (Ambrose's), Anne Seymour (John's), and Amy Robsart (Robert's) visited their imprisoned husbands.
+It was a poignant moment, especially because Amy Robsart would die at the bottom of a staircase in 1560, fueling rumors that Robert had planned her murder in order to marry the princess who became Queen Elizabeth I.

-All four Dudley brothers walked free in November 1554, thanks to the deft work of a very resourceful behind-the-scenes negotiator, whose identity will be revealed in the next post.
-But, sadly, John died of illness contracted in the Tower, Henry fell in 1557 at the Battle of St. Quentin in France and the youngest, Charles, not implicated in their father’s plots, also died young.
+All four Dudley brothers walked free in November 1554, thanks to the deft work of a very resourceful behind-the-scenes negotiator, a woman to whom history does not give enough credit, but you can meet her here: Jane Guildford Dudley: The Mystery Master Negotiator Who Saved Robert Dudley’s Neck .
+But, sadly, John died of illness contracted in the Tower, Henry fell in 1557 at the Battle of St. Quentin in France and the youngest, Charles, although not implicated in their father’s plots, also died young.
 Only two of John Dudley, Duke of Northumberland’s eight sons survived: Robert and Ambrose.

 Robert Dudley: A Survivor in a World of Ghosts